hariharasudhan-29507/ITT-2026/Codes/README.md

 - Reach me : sudanayyappan_bcs28@mepcoeng.ac.in

 ## Getting Started
-1. This folder contains the codes that i solved in leetcode
+1. This folder contains the codes that i solved using pyhton
 2. Pushing myself to solve questions daily

 ## Note